 Wrap up

 Your online business dream is closer than you think.
-The biggest investment you’ll make is your time, energy, and that brilliant idea.
-With great domain names as affordable as a mobile sim, you can get up and running with practically no money in the bank.
+The biggest investment you’ll make is your time, energy, and that great idea.
+With plenty of great domain names as affordable as mobile SIMs, getting started with little to no money is definitely doable.
 So, what are you waiting for?
-Turn your passion into profit and start building your online business today.
+Turn your passion into profit and start building your online business!